Fundoplication Surgery Sydney – Reflux & Hiatus Hernia Specialist

 Small keyhole incisions, minimising scarring

-Use of advanced laparoscopic instruments
+Use of advanced laparoscopic techniques

-Typically performed as day surgery or overnight stay depending on complexity
+Typically day surgery or overnight stay

 This approach allows most patients to return to normal activities within a few weeks.